 Deferring language regarding the possible future request for student’s social security number until the follow-up interview, which is when we would make that request.

-Attached are examples of the before and after language, which we would also include in the revised change package (see Attachments A and B).
+Attached are examples of the before and after language, which we would also include in the revised change package (see Appendix L revised parent and student protocols with changes to the consent language).

 Clarifying next steps: